eulalaoliveira/pokedex-App/README.md

-# This project is about find the pokemon you want to use it, even if you understand nothing about it.
+# 👨‍💻 One afternoon react project using an API to find pokemons.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).